 Career Technical Education (CTE) can provide an on-ramp for rural learners to access meaningful, high-wage careers while simultaneously strengthening the talent pipeline to meet regional labor demand.
 Yet rural learners all too often face an uphill battle when it comes to accessing high-quality CTE.
 Scarce resources, limited regional employers and an expansive service area make it challenging for rural institutions to provide robust, high-quality CTE programs of study across a breadth of subjects.

-This cheat sheet is designed to help rural policymakers identify leverage points across federal education and workforce programs to support and expand access to high-quality rural CTE at both the secondary and postsecondary levels.
+This document is designed to help policymakers identify leverage points across federal education and workforce programs to support and expand access to high-quality rural CTE at both the secondary and postsecondary levels.
 It explores opportunities under the following federal education and workforce laws:

-- The Carl D. Perkins Career and Technical Education Act of 2006,
+- The Strengthening Career and Technical Education for the 21st Century Act,

 - The Every Student Succeeds Act, and